 - Intermittent fasting: (Nightly fasting for more than 13 hours has been associated with reduced risk of breast cancer recurrence in vivo).

-LDL cholestrol has been linked to an increased risk of breast cancer recurrence, whereas HDL cholestrol is thought to have a protective effect.
-A whole-grain plant based diet keeps this nicely balanced and here is further advice on reducing cholestrol from the NHS.
+LDL cholestrol has been linked to an increased risk of breast cancer recurrence.
+A whole-grain plant based diet keeps this in check which explained further here at Nutritionfacts.org.
+Here is further advice on reducing cholestrol from the NHS.

 I follow the Dirty dozen, clean fifteen as much as possible to avoid pesticides on fruit and vegetables.
 It isn't always easy to find organic produce but if it's available then I buy it for leafy greens and produce with edible skin.